Chinmay-395/C_sharp-practice/TheConsoleApp/Notes.md

 						modify them from outside of that class, we use
 						<b>Getters</b> to fetch that variable and <b>Setters</b>
 						to mutate the value of that variable
+				2) why use properties which are public when you can use public fields instead?<br/>
+                   Ans: Using property you can achieve read or write only but using public fields you can't and also properties can be overridden but fields can't be.

 3) ### Abstraction:
      1) the concept of encapsulation is used to create abstract datatypes